Nuthatch-Inc/SignalShow-Java/JULIA_SERVER_LIFECYCLE.md

-# Julia Server Lifecycle Management
+# Julia Server Lifecycle Management (Proposed)

+**⚠️ PROTOTYPE STATUS**: This document describes a **proposed** feature for the Desktop Version prototype.
+The Desktop Version is not ready for use or testing.
+All information is subject to change.

 ## Overview

-The SignalShow Julia backend server is designed to persist across app sessions for optimal performance while automatically shutting down after periods of inactivity to conserve system resources.
+This document outlines the proposed design for the SignalShow Julia backend server lifecycle management.
+The proposed system would persist across app sessions for optimal performance while automatically shutting down after periods of inactivity.

+**Important**: This applies only to the **Desktop Version prototype** of SignalShow (Nuthatch/Tauri).
+The **Web Version** is also a prototype in development.
+Both versions are not ready for testing or use.

 ## Server Behavior